mukul74/CompanionAI/README.md

-# 🧓 Empowering Elderly Care with Multi-Agent AI System
+# 🧓 Empowering Elderly Care with Multi-Agent AI System(Companion AI)

 This project leverages a **Multi-Agent AI architecture** to revolutionize elderly care by combining the power of **Large Language Models (LLMs)**, **LangGraph**, **Pydantic AI**, and **intelligent AI agents**.
 Each agent is specialized for a distinct care function—such as **medication reminders**, **emotional support**, **health monitoring**, and **daily task assistance**—and they work collaboratively in a modular, **graph-based framework** to provide **personalized and proactive support** for elderly individuals.